-This was an idea forged out of boredom and frustration.
+This is a cautionary tale, as well an idea forged out of boredom and frustration.

 One particularly slow evening my co-worker Jordan and I got to talking about our movie watching habits.
 It was mid-July, well into summer blockbuster season, and we went on about what was coming out and what were on our lists of must-sees.
 We talked about the nature of summer movies in general, with all their hype and teasing.
 But we also dug into crappy films in specific.
 You know the ones.
 They tout big stars, huge budgets, massive special effects, all the bells and whistles you could stick up your ass.
 And leave you with a feeling of disappointment, confusion and wonder as to where the last 100 minutes/ten bucks went.

 Face facts, you’d been had.
 Duped like the sucker you are.

 We figured we’d both been snowed by Hollywood often.
 The conversation went deeper and we decided that there were a veritable metric sh*t-ton of questionable movies out there which a) tanked at the box office; b) were grossly undermined by the Hollywood hype machine, resulting in confusing reviews and reactions, and/or: c) perhaps a few diamonds in the rough stuck in the mine that needed polishing.
 I’m paraphrasing here.

 The long and the short of it was that, for no particular reason other than having too much free time/late nights to myself, I’d abuse Netflix, sniff out these either misunderstood or underrated movies, critique them and post my findings on Facebook to get a dialogue going.
 Maybe get a few suggestions about what movies to check out in the process.
 Seemed like a good idea, and a nice tonic to the usual one-dimensional posts that so plague that social medium.